doctea/usb_midi_clocker/README.md

   - ie, change pattern, change speed..?
 - Better way to define custom behaviour in order to add new USB MIDI devices
 - Configurable per-device MIDI clock divisions/multiplier
+  - ~~Done for Subclocker and saves with Project settings~~ -- maybe it should save with pattern instead though - could then ?
-- Save and recall MIDI device+channel routings
+- ~~Save and recall MIDI device+channel routings~~
+  - Improve saving and recalling of MIDI device+channel routing, rather than having it hardcoded
 - Full configuration of MIDI device+channel routing